 - Two additional courses with significant STS content, selected in consultation with the Director of STS.
 At least one of these should come from outside the student's home department.

-- STS Workshop
+- STS Colloquium